Conditions for successful data assimilation: Particle smoothing and variational data assimilation

-Three level sets indicate the state dimensions $m=10,100,1000$; for a given state dimension, the values of $r$ and $\sigma_0$ below the corresponding curve lead to a small $||\Sigma||_F$.
-We observe that, for a fixed $m$, a larger error in the prior knowledge ($\sigma_0$) can be tolerated if the error in the data is very small and vice versa.
+Three level sets indicate the state dimensions $m=10,100,1000$; for a given state dimension, the values of $r$ and $\sigma_0$ below the corresponding curve lead to $||\Sigma||_F\approx O(1)$.
+We observe that, for a fixed $m$, a larger error in the prior knowledge (corresponding to larger values of $\sigma_0$) can be tolerated if the error in the data is very small (corresponding to small values of $r$) and vice versa.
 Similar observations were made in \cite{Haben2011a,Haben2011b} in connection with the condition number in 3D-Var.
+Moreover, our analysis confirms what we know from the infinite dimensional problem \cite{Stuart}: as the error in the observation ($r$) goes to zero, the prior ($\sigma_0$) plays no role; however its role is very important even for small observation noise ($r$).

 Variational data assimilation (strong 4D-Var) represents the conditional pdf by its mode, i.e. by a single point in the state space.
 The smaller is the ball on which the samples collect (i.e. the smaller the Frobenius norm of $\Sigma$), the more applicable is strong 4D-Var.
 Particle smoothers on the other hand construct an empirical estimate of the pdf via sampling.
-Since the target pdf is Gaussian, we can construct an optimal particle smoother (minimum variance in the weights) by sampling this Gaussian, so that the weights are constant (zero variance).
-It is clear that, for realistic conditions (small $||\Sigma||_F$) the optimal particle smoother can be expected to perform well, regardless of the state dimension $m$, because it can efficiently represent the pdf one is interested in.
+Under our assumptions, we can construct an optimal particle smoother (minimum variance in the weights) by directly sampling the Gaussian posterior pdf (the weights of the particle smoother have zero, thus minimum, variance).
+We conclude that under realistic conditions (moderate $||\Sigma||_F$) the optimal particle smoother can be expected to perform well, even if $m$ or $k$ are large, because it can efficiently represent the pdf one is interested in.

-The situation is different for other particle smoothers.
-Consider, for example, the SIR-like particle smoother that uses $p(x_0)$ as its importance function.
-This filter produces weights whose negative logarithm is given by